Head Over Heels

 And sexless.
 “It’s nothing,” she said.
 “I’m fine, alright?
 Back up.”

 Sawyer gave Jax a light shove away from her.
-“She and Lance rescued two dogs from the McCarthy place last night,” he said to Maddie, ratting Chloe out without qualm.
+“She and Lance rescued six dogs from the McCarthy place last night,” he said to Maddie, ratting Chloe out without qualm.

 Maddie shook her head, clearly horrified.
 “Chloe.
 God.
 That was … crazy dangerous.”